sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

  	mkdir $HOME/.globus

-* If you exported the certificate to your laptop, copy it from your local machine to your ``.globus`` ui directory.
+* If you exported the certificate to your laptop, copy it from your local machine to your ``.globus`` directory on the :abbr:`UI (User Interface)`.
 If you exported your certificate from the UI browser, you can skip this step:

   .. code-block:: bash